OpenEmojiBattler/open-emoji-battler/docs/introduction.md

 # Welcome to Open Emoji Battler

 [Open Emoji Battler](https://game.open-emoji-battler.community) is a decentralized multiplayer game owned by the community.
-With a vision of developing an open and free game, the entire game runs on blockchains, and the codebase is fully open-source.
-Our game offers players fun and strategic battles where they deploy their emoji units and challenge others.
+Conceived with a vision of developing an open and free gaming experience, the entire game runs on blockchains, with a fully open-source codebase.
+Our game offers players fun and strategic battles where they can deploy their emoji units and challenge others.

 This page will provide an introduction to the Open Emoji Battler project.